 Your eyes are one of your most expressive features, and their appearance usually reflects your mood.
 The eyes are framed by your eyelids, which over time can negatively impact the emotions you’re trying to convey.
 Factors such as aging and family traits can make your eyelids look fatigued, sad or angry — even if that doesn’t reflect how you feel on the inside.
-The most effective way to correct this is through blepharoplasty (eyelid surgery) with board-certified Portland facial plastic surgeon Dr. David D. Magilke.
+The most effective way to correct this is through blepharoplasty (eyelid surgery) in Portland with board-certified facial plastic surgeon Dr. David D. Magilke.

-When to Pursue Eyelid Surgery
+When to Pursue Blepharoplasty

-Most of Dr. Magilke’s eyelid surgery patients choose to pursue surgery when they notice premature signs of aging around the eyes.
+Most of Dr. Magilke’s Portland, OR eyelid surgery patients choose to pursue surgery when they notice premature signs of aging around the eyes.
 Other patients have genetic eyelid traits that have always made them feel self-conscious of their eyes.

 Eyelid surgery can resolve the following: